 Krenwinkel then stabbed him a number of times and left a carving fork protruding from his stomach and a steak knife from his throat.
 The girls then wrote messages in Leno’s blood.
 “Death to pigs” and “Rise” were written on the living room wall, and “Healter Skelter” (they mispronounced Helter Skelter) was written on the refrigerator door.

-After the murders the Family members remained at the house.
+After the murders, the family members remained at the house.
 They ate food from the LaBiancas refrigerator, played with the couple’s dogs and showered before hitchhiking back to Spahn Ranch.

 Suzan LaBerge, Rosemary LaBiancas daughter, has been one of Tex Watson’s closest friends behind bars after bonding over their shared beliefs as born-again Christians.
 She visits, writes and has even advocated for his release.

 Before the murders Suzan LaBerge and Watson lived an estimated 200 feet apart in nearby apartments in Los Angeles for six months prior to Watson’s move into Spahn Ranch.
-Suzan’s then boyfriend was a member of the motorcycle gang Straight Satans that often visited Spahn Ranch.
-Manson Family member Danny DeCarlo also was a member of the Straight Satans.
+Suzan’s then boyfriend was a member of the motorcycle gang Straight Satans that often visited Spahn Ranch. family member Danny DeCarlo also was a member of the Straight Satans.

 LaBiancas Granddaughter Murdered in Bed

-Suzan LaBerge’s daughter Ariana Wolk was murdered in Denver Colorado on July 3rd 2020.
+Suzan LaBerge’s daughter Ariana Wolk was murdered in Denver, Colorado on July 3rd 2020.
 First responders found her lying in a pool of blood in her bed and said she had been repeatedly stabbed in the neck.